Elijah762/solarclips/README.md

 Before running the server you must... python -m pip install --user virtualenv

+[In the second solarclips folder]
 Windows > .venv\Scripts\Activate.ps1
 macOS > source .venv/bin/activate

+[cd .. out of folder and]
 Download dependeinces by running this in root: pip install -r requirements.txt

+[Create super user to gain admin access]
+> python manage.py createsuperuser

+Navigate to 127.0.0.1:8000/admin/ for admin login Navigate to 127.0.0.1:8000 for shopper view

+[cd into second solarclips and run]
 Once all dependecies are downloaded run > python manage.py runserver

 REQUIREMENTS